 The Broadmoor Manitou and Pikes Peak Cog Railway holds a unique distinction as the highest cog railway in the world.
 Wonder how this legendary Pikes Peak train came to take visitors to the top of America’s Mountain?
 One of the tourists who visited the Pikes Peak region in the late 1880s was Zalmon Simmons, inventor and founder of the Simmons Beautyrest Mattress Company.
 Mr. Simmons rode to the summit of Pikes Peak on a mule.
 The arduous, two-day trip was the only way to reach the top in those days.
 Mr. Simmons was awed by the scenery but determined that the views should be experienced in a more civilized and comfortable manner.
 Thus, the railway was born.

-In 1889, the Manitou & Pike's Peak Railway Company was founded and track construction began.
+In 1889, The Broadmoor Manitou and Pike's Peak Railway Company was founded and track construction began.
 Top wages were 25 cents per hour.
 This was no easy feat as six workers died in blasting and construction accidents.
 On the afternoon of June 30th, 1891, the first passenger Pikes Peak train, carrying a church choir from Denver, made it to the summit for the first time.
-Spencer Penrose, owner of The Broadmoor Hotel, acquired the Railway in 1925.
+Spencer Penrose, the owner of The Broadmoor Hotel, acquired the Railway in 1925.